 \section{Conclusion and Discussion}

-Compared with other EE-SGRBs, GRB 211211A has three particularities: 1) an associated KN has been found; 2) a peculiar precursor has been found; 3) the ME duration prior to EE is in order of 10 s.
-KN association could prove its merger origin, while the detection of the precursor infers at least one highly magnetized NS being involved in the merger.
-Numerical relativity simulations have already shown that for the merger of binary highly magnetized NSs, central engine of GRBs would be modeled by a highly magnetized accretion torus \citep{2014PhRvD..90d1502K}.
+Compared with other EE-SGRBs, GRB 211211A has three particularities: (1) an associated KN has been found, (2) a peculiar precursor has been found, (3) the ME duration prior to EE is in order of 10 s.
+The KN association could prove its merger origin, while the detection of the precursor can be used to infer at least one highly magnetized NS being involved in the merger.
+Numerical relativity simulations have already shown that for the merger of binary highly magnetized NSs, the central engine of GRBs would be modeled by a highly magnetized accretion torus \citep{2014PhRvD..90d1502K}.
 Here we show that such a scenario could naturally explain the long ME duration by invoking magnetic barrier effect.
-We find that as long as the central BH is surrounded by a strong magnetic flux $\Phi\sim 10^{29}\rm cm^2 G$, an accretion flow with $\dot{m}_{\rm ini} \simeq 0.1$ could be halted at $40R_{\rm g}$ and slowly transfer into the black hole in order of $\sim$10 s.
+We find that as long as the central BH is surrounded by a strong magnetic flux $\Phi\sim 10^{29}\rm cm^2 G$, an accretion flow with $\dot{m}_{\rm ini} \simeq 0.1$ could be halted at $40R_{\rm g}$ and slowly transfer into the black hole on the order of $\sim$10 s.

-Our results further support that the special behavior of GRB 211211A is mainly due to the strong magnetic field of its progenitor stars.
-For the merger events involving NSs with ordinary magnetic field, the magnetic flux around the central BH may not be strong enough to block the accretion flow resistance beyond the radius of the innermost stable orbit.
-Therefore, a short duration ME will be generated.
-For such events (including GRB 211211A-like events), whether the ME would be followed by an EE depends on the nature of late accretion \citep{2012ApJ...760...63L}.